-There is significant uncertainty related to the availability of insurance coverage and reimbursement for newly approved drugs.
-The commercial success of our drugs in both domestic and international markets is substantially dependent on whether third-party coverage and reimbursement is available for the ordering of our drugs by the medical profession for use by their patients.
-Medicare, Medicaid, health maintenance organizations and other third-party payors are increasingly attempting to contain healthcare costs by limiting both coverage and the level of reimbursement of new drugs, and, as a result, they may not cover or provide adequate payment for our drugs.
 The continuing efforts of government and third-party payors to contain or reduce the costs of health care may limit our revenues.
-Our dependence on the commercial success of CORLUX alone makes us particularly susceptible to any cost containment or reduction efforts.
-Accordingly, even if CORLUX or future product candidates are approved for commercial sale, unless government and other third-party payors provide adequate coverage and reimbursement for our products, physicians may not prescribe them.
-We intend to sell CORLUX directly to hospitals if we receive FDA approval.
+Even if C-1073 or future product candidates are approved for commercial sale, unless government and other third-party payors provide adequate coverage and reimbursement for our products, physicians may not prescribe them.
+We intend to sell C-1073 directly to hospitals if we receive FDA approval.
 As a result, we will need to obtain approval from hospital formularies to receive wide-spread third-party reimbursement.
 If we fail to obtain that approval, we will be unable to generate significant revenues.

 In some foreign markets, pricing and profitability of prescription pharmaceuticals are subject to government control.
 In the United States, we expect that there will continue to be federal and state proposals for similar controls.
-Also, the trends toward managed health care in the United States and proposed legislation intended to reduce the cost of government insurance programs could significantly influence the purchase of health care services and products and may result in lower prices for our products or the exclusion of our products from reimbursement programs.
+In addition, increasing emphasis on managed care in the United States will continue to put pressure on the pricing of pharmaceutical products.
+Cost-control initiatives could decrease the price that we are able to receive for any products.
+Further, cost-control initiatives could impair or diminish our ability or incentive to commercialize our products.
+Our ability to commercialize pharmaceutical products may depend on the availability of reimbursement for our products from: